TOAST-DOCS/API-Gateway/en/error-code.md

     - Error code: 500000001
     - Error message: The download size of the response body has been exceeded. the permissible limit is 10mb.

-## Request Rate Limit
+## Request Number Limit
-- Cause: Returns an error response when a request exceeding the request rate limit is rejected.
+- Cause: Returns an error response when a request exceeding the request number limit is rejected.
 - Response HTTP Status: 429 Too Many Requests
 - Error Response Body
 ```